ArneCL/BlogPosts/swift-ios-xcode-tabbing-uitextview.md

         }
     }

-This is another extension on a `UITextField` and it defines a new property, our `nextField` which is an `@IBOutlet` so we can assign it in our story board.
+This is another extension on a `UITextField` and it defines a new property, our `nextField` which is an `@IBOutlet` so we can assign to it in our storyboard.

 Within each getter and setters we use `objc_{set,get}AssociatedObject`.
-This either gets or assigns our `nextField` to the object, using a key, which is just a `private var kAssociationKeyNextField: String = ""` living outside the extension which we use for a random address.
+This either gets or assigns our `nextField` to the our text field, using a key, which is just a `private var kAssociationKeyNextField: String = ""` living outside the extension which we use for a random address.

 Now if you set the TextField's delegate to be a UIViewController, and also set its new `nextField` property to point to the next text field in our storyboard, then all is well with the world.